Quick Answer

 - Oil control: Stronger than average

-Maddie note: If your makeup tends to break down quickly and you want both smoothing and stronger shine control, this is a more structured option than soft-blur primers.
+Maddie note: If your makeup tends to break down quickly and you want both smoothing and stronger shine control, this is a more effective option than soft-blur primers alone.

 NYX The Face Glue (Water-Based Alternative)

-If you don't love the feel of silicone or your skin pills easily, a gripping water-based primer can sometimes perform better.
+If you don't love the feel of silicone, or your skin tends to pill with blur primers, a gripping water-based primer can sometimes work better.

-NYX The Face Glue is not a traditional silicone blur primer.
-It focuses on adhesion instead of smoothing.
-That means it helps prevent sliding and separation — especially around the nose and mouth.
+NYX The Face Glue isn't a traditional silicone blur primer — it focuses on adhesion instead of smoothing.
+That means it helps prevent sliding and separation, especially around the nose and mouth where oily skin tends to break down first.

 How to Use Silicone Primers (Without Pilling)

 - Use less than you think.
-A pea-sized amount is usually enough.
+A pea-sized amount is usually enough for the whole face.

 - Press, don't rub.
-Rubbing is a fast track to pilling.
+Rubbing is a reliable way to get pilling.

 - Let primer set.
-Give it 30–60 seconds before foundation.
+Give it 30–60 seconds before applying foundation.

 - Apply foundation in thin layers.
-Build coverage only where needed.
+Build coverage only where you actually need it.

-- If you pill: reduce product amount first (primer or foundation), then add more wait time.
+- If you pill: reduce product amount first, then add more wait time between layers.

 Maddie's tiny checklist

-- Extreme shine?
-Matte primer mainly on T-zone.
+- Extreme T-zone shine?
+Use matte primer on the center face only.

 How I Use Silicone Makeup on Oily Skin (So It Lasts)

 - Prep lightly.
-Too much skincare under makeup makes everything slide.
+Too much skincare under makeup — especially heavy moisturizer or un-set SPF — makes everything slide.
+Let each step absorb before moving on.

 - Use thin layers.
-Thick base melts faster.
-Build only where you need coverage.
+Thick base breaks down faster.
+Apply a little, build only where you need more coverage.

 - Press, don't rub.
-Rubbing causes pilling and lifts product.
+Rubbing causes pilling and lifts product off the skin.

 - Let layers set.
-30–60 seconds between skincare/primer/foundation helps a lot.
+Even 30–60 seconds between skincare, primer, and foundation makes a visible difference in how long everything holds.

-- Remove properly.
-Long-wear silicone foundations need a real cleanse at night.
+- Remove properly at night.
+Long-wear silicone foundations need a real double cleanse.
+Don't skip this step if you're acne-prone.

 Maddie's Rule

-Oily skin doesn't need "the most matte."
+Oily skin doesn't need "the most matte formula available."
 It needs a base that stays stable when oil shows up.
-Silicone makeup often does that really well.
+Silicone-based makeup does that well — when applied correctly and removed properly.

 Is silicone-based makeup good for oily skin?